extr3metech/Py-Phonebook/README.md

 Py-Phonebook
 ============

-[This application is for learning and getting used with Github] Completely text mode phonebook appplication using Python
+This project is for learning and getting used with Github.

+A simple phonebook appplication using Python.